Last Updated on March 30, 2023

 As mentioned previously, English Bulldogs known as Tri Pattern or Tri-Colored dogs display three different colors on their coat.

 The third color is usually a light tan or golden brown displayed on his points, such as around the eyes, cheeks, ears, paws, and tail.

 What are the Rarest Colors and Patterns of English Bulldogs?

 Some rarer colored English Bulldogs are not recognized by the American Kennel Club.
 These colors are infrequently found, and so these dogs can fetch considerable amounts of money.
 This includes Lilac, Chocolate, and Blue.

 1. Lilac English Bulldog

-This is one of the less-common English Bulldog color variations.
+This is one of the less-common color variations of this breed.
 The color appears to be a beautiful purplish-gray color with blended blue and brown tones.
 Lilac Bulldogs often have light green or blue eyes.